3mdeb/openpower-coreboot-docs/devnotes/register_for_SCOM_tests.md

 * used in `src/import/chips/p9/procedures/hwp/pm/p9_pm_ocb_init.C:691`

 # Summary
-`NPU.STCK0.CS.CTL.MISC.CONFIG1` seems to be the best choice.
+`TP.TPCHIP.PIB.PCBMS.DEVICE_ID_REG` Has non 0, partially known value after boot, so it is great for testing SCOM reads. \
-According to the documentation it is currently unused, and can be written to and read from freely. \
+`NPU.STCK0.CS.CTL.MISC.CONFIG1` According to the documentation it is currently unused, and can be written to and read from freely. \
 `VA.VA_NORTH.VA_RG.SCF.VAS_PMCNTL` can be used for testing too.
 Part of the register can be read and written to freely.